mozilla-releng/relengdocs/procedures/accounts_setup.md

 Also don't forget to add the fingerprint under [https://login.mozilla.com/](https://login.mozilla.com/) too.
 Moreover, you'll have to add your GPG key to Github and Git.
 This is usuaully optional but is a requirement in some repositories.
 Follow [these instructions to add your key to Github](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-new-gpg-key-to-your-github-account) and [these instructions to register your key with Git](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key) for more details.
 * VPN - Many of our systems are behind a private network in addition to auth0.
 Follow the prompts to generate and download an openVPN certificate that you can use to import to your vpn client.
 See the instructions on how to [install and configure your VPN client](https://mana.mozilla.org/wiki/display/SD/VPN) and help choosing the right client for your platform.
 Note: macOS and Windows users should use [Viscosity](https://www.sparklabs.com/viscosity/).
 This application comes with a free 30 day trial.
 During your trial, your manager can help you create a JIRA ticket to get a Viscosity full license.
 * MFA - More information on Multi-Factor-Authentication can be found in the [Login Portal](https://login.mozilla.com/duo/) which is what we use for LDAP/auth0 based logins.
 Follow [these](https://mana.mozilla.org/wiki/pages/viewpage.action?pageId=145590267) instructions to download the Duo Mobile app and set it up.
-* Mercurial - Most development in releng (and at Mozilla writ-large) is stored in version control using [hg](http://mercurial.selenic.com/).
-There is an excellent step-by-step guide for setting up and using hg: [Mercurial for Mozillians](https://mozilla-version-control-tools.readthedocs.org/en/latest/hgmozilla/index.html).
-More information on this can be found in [here](https://firefox-source-docs.mozilla.org/contributing/vcs/mercurial.html) and [here](https://firefox-source-docs.mozilla.org/contributing/contribution_quickref.html).

 ## Phabricator